SearchAndI/CleanData/Code book.md

 The easiest way to look at the end result of the process is to run  `run_analysis.R`, which should guarantee reproducibility, as long as the link https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is still working, or you have the data on your working directory.
-Anyhow, as it is part of the review criteria, and you are probably here to peer review this work 👋 🙏 , here is the list of all the variables resulting from extracting just the mean and standard deviation from the re-ensembled data, and then taking their average by subject:
+Anyhow, as it is part of the review criteria, and you are probably here to peer review this work 👋 🙏 , here is the list of all the variables resulting from extracting just the means and standard deviations from the re-ensembled data, and then taking their average by subject:

 ```